pudly/schmopera-hugo/content/articles/opera-songfest-team-up-in-la.md

 date = "2018-02-27T09:46:00-05:00"
 lastmod = "2018-02-27T17:23:00-05:00"
 publishDate = "2018-02-27T09:46:00-05:00"
-short_description = "It's an exciting step for the program, which focuses on the interpretation of art song.
-It's a place where voice lessons, coachings, and studio work between pianist and singer are distilled into the performing of song repertoire - a refreshing bit of clarity in the craft of communicating music and text to an audience." slug = "opera-songfest-team-up-in-la" title = "Opera &amp; Song(Fest) team up in LA"
+short_description = "It&#039;s an exciting step for the program, which focuses on the interpretation of art song.
+It&#039;s a place where voice lessons, coachings, and studio work between pianist and singer are distilled into the performing of song repertoire - a refreshing bit of clarity in the craft of communicating music and text to an audience." slug = "opera-songfest-team-up-in-la" title = "Opera &amp; Song(Fest) team up in LA"
 +++